Damrukesh/Damrukesh/README.md

 # Hi, I am Damrukesh !

 I'm a final year CS student having a strong passion towards data science , machine learning and AI engineering.
-Currently skilling up in Backend development in python , Machine learning models and building small enterprises using LLMs.
+Currently skilling up in Backend development in python , Machine learning models and building RAG applications.
-Looking forward for oppurtunities.
+Looking forward to any oppurtunities in the same